-If you have been a driver or passenger on Utah’s road you can see these infractions and dangers on almost a daily basis.
+If you have been a driver or passenger on Utah’s road, you can see these infractions and dangers on almost a daily basis.
 Many times, people will follow too closely to the car in front of them.
-This common situation means that the car cannot properly stop in time should the vehicle they are following needs to make a quick maneuver.
-In most cases the person that was following too closely will be found at-fault.
+This common situation means that the car cannot properly stop in time should the vehicle they follow needs to make a quick maneuver.
+In most cases, the person that was following too closely will be found at-fault.
 Utah’s traffic laws do not allow for many situations where a driver will rear-end someone and not be found to be the person responsible for the traffic accident.
-It is important for individuals who have been hit from a car behind them to speak with an injury lawyer to learn more about their case.
-It is not right or fair for them to bear the burden of the accident because it was the fault of another.
+It is crucial for individuals who have been hit by a car behind them to speak with an injury lawyer to learn more about their case.
+It is not right or fair for them to bear the accident’s burden because it was the fault of another.

 What injuries can a rear-end collision cause?

 Rear-end collisions can often lead to serious damage to personal health.
 One of the many reasons this is true is because the passengers in the vehicle that has been struct did not see the car coming since it was behind them.
 This does not allow them to prepare for the accident and brace themselves for impact.
-One of the most common injuries includes whiplash where the head is violently shaken back and forth.
-Remember that significant injury can happen from both high-impact and low-impact collisions.
-It is highly advisable that you seek medical attention after a car accident, even if you initially do not think you have been injured.
-As a victim of rear-end collisions there is not much that can be done to avoid these types of accidents.
+One of the most common injuries includes whiplash, where the head is violently shaken back and forth.
+Remember that significant damage can happen from both high-impact and low-impact collisions.
+You should seek medical attention after a car accident, even if you initially do not think you have been injured.
+As a victim of rear-end collisions, there is not much that can be done to avoid these types of accidents.
 Most vehicles are in a stopped position when they are struck.
 This is why it is up to everyone to stay alert when their car is in operation.